brannondorsey/sigscan/README.md

       --cmdline
           Replace the binary name with the full value of /proc/$PID/cmdline surrounded by quotes

+      --color
+          Force enable colored output (can also be set via FORCE_COLOR env var)

+      --no-color
+          Force disable colored output (can also be set via NO_COLOR env var)

+      --examples
+          Print the examples section from the README

   -h, --help
           Print help (see a summary with '-h')